Rick’s Tech Tips Newsletter

 6 – Encourage Safe Online Socialization

-To avoid these harmful interactions, parents should steer their kids towards safe online spaces.
+To avoid harmful online interactions, parents should steer their kids towards safe online spaces.
+Help your child build healthy online relationships with the following tips:

 - Start by emphasizing the importance of respectful and kind communication.
 Teach kids to treat others online as they would in person.